jruby/jrubyfx/Getting Started.md

 Creating your first JRubyFX application
 -----------------------------------------
 Lets creating a JavaFX app that has the text "Hello World".
 Create a new ruby file (this tutorial will call it `hello.rb`).
 To use JRubyFX, we must require it in ruby, so add `require 'jrubyfx'` at the top of the file.
-Now since JavaFX was originally for Java, we must create a class that inherits from `javafx.application.Application`, however using it raw is no fun, so inherit from the ruby class `FXApplication` to gain ruby's super power.
+Now since JavaFX was originally for Java, we must create a class that inherits from `javafx.application.Application`, however using it raw is no fun, so inherit from the ruby class `JRubyFX::Application` to gain ruby's super power.

-	class HelloWorldApp < FXApplication
+	class HelloWorldApp < JRubyFX::Application
 	end

 When we launch this application, JavaFX will call the `start` method, and will pass in a stage that we can put our content on, so lets add that:

-	class HelloWorldApp < FXApplication
+	class HelloWorldApp < JRubyFX::Application
 		def start(stage)
 		end
 	end